Learn more about our impactLearn more about our impact

 Our climate is changing around us faster than predicted.
-From more frequent and extreme storms to unprecedented heat waves, we’re feeling the impacts of human-caused global warming.
+From more frequent and extreme storms to unprecedented heatwaves, we’re feeling the impacts of human-caused global warming.

 But we still have time to change course.
 We can avoid more dire impacts of climate change by limiting warming to 1.5° C (2.7° F) according to a recent report by the United Nations.

-But climate change is not a problem that government can solve alone; we need collaboration across regional governments, businesses, and communities as well.
+But climate change is not a problem that governments can solve alone; we need collaboration across regional governments, businesses, and communities as well.
 We also need to help wildlife and people cope with a rapidly warming planet.

 Animations by Hannah P. Mode.